mozillascience/studyGroupLessons/ISSUE_TEMPLATE.md

 **SHORT Summary/Context/Objectives:** *In this section, include WHAT this lesson will enable you to do/applications for this tool or skill.*

-##USE the tags for level: *beginner, intermediate, advanced.* These categories are very general, but combined with the prerequisites they should give a sense of the skill level involved, so users can decide if this lesson is right for them.*
+*USE the tags for level: beginner, intermediate, advanced.* These categories are very general, but combined with the prerequisites they should give a sense of the skill level involved, so users can decide if this lesson is right for them.*

-##USE the tags for topic: *select from the list, ie: Genomics, bioinformatics, etc* If your field/topic is not listed, comment @auremoser or @zee-moz to have a new tag added.
+*USE the tags for topic: select from the list, ie: Genomics, bioinformatics, etc* If your field/topic is not listed, comment @auremoser or @zee-moz to have a new tag added.

-##USE the tags for langauge: *select from the lis for your languge.
+*USE the tags for langauge: *select from the list for your languge.

 #OR SUBMIT A RESOURCE